nuxt/vue-meta/docs/api/README.md

 The vmid is needed to resolve the corresponding callback for that element on hydration
 :::

-The callback attribute should specificy a function which is called once the corresponding tag has been loaded (i.e. the onload event is triggered).
+The callback attribute should specify a function which is called once the corresponding tag has been loaded (i.e. the onload event is triggered).
 Use this to chain javascript if one depends on the other.

 ```js
 {